owncloud-archive/design/app_admin/DOCUMENTATION.rst

 Figure 6 – Quick enable/disable
 -------------------------------

 To quickly enable or disable apps, a button appears upon hovering over an app’s tile.
 In this case, both instances are shown.
+The user also accesses the settings and about pane (see **Figures 3, 4, 5**) by hovering over the tile.

 Figure 7 – App market
 ---------------------